yao8839836/PTM/README.md

 # PTM

-The implementation of Prescription Topic Model in our paper:
+The dataset and implementation of Prescription Topic Model in our paper:

 Liang Yao, Yin Zhang, Baogang Wei, Wenjin Zhang, Zhe Jin.
 "A Topic Modeling Approach for Traditional Chinese Medicine Prescriptions".
 IEEE Transactions on Knowledge and Data Engineering (TKDE), 2018.
 DOI:10.1109/TKDE.2017.2787158